PrestaShop/docker/HOW-TO-USE.md

 ## Using docker compose

-To generate the new base files, you need to update the `versions.py` file, add a section ith your new version along with the associated PHP versions, then run
+To generate the new base files, you need to update the `versions.py` file, add a section with your new version along with the associated PHP versions, then run

 ```php
 docker compose up generate